Keyboard shortcuts

 Important

-These fixes disable mining pool operator payments and miner payments: they just pay to the address configured for the node.
+• Disable mining pool operator payments and miner payments (they just pay to the address configured for the node)

 Install, run, and sync Zebra